simsimi/workshop-site-pages/pricing/190410/en.md

 </tbody>
 </table>

-The payment cycle takes place monthly from the start of the payment and is automatically paid according to the subscription.
-You can check your plan at the [console](https://workshop.simsimi.com/dashboard).
-The detailed pricing policy by product is as follows:
+Your billing cycle is set on the day the project is activated.  automatically charged based on the subscription cycle you choose.
+And then, You will be automatically charged monthly or annually, depending on the plan you choose.
+Use the [SWS console](https://workshop.simsimi.com/dashboard) to monitor your usage, and upgrade your plan.

+For detailed pricing information, see the pricing and usage matrix below for each option:

 ## Basic